openconfig/kne/docs/vendor.md

 [kne/topo/node](https://github.com/openconfig/kne/tree/main/topo/node), the
-vendor specific examples in [kne/examples](https://github.com/openconfig/kne/tree/main/examples), as well as other vendor software reqiured by the node implementation (e.g., controller or operator).
+vendor specific examples in [kne/examples](https://github.com/openconfig/kne/tree/main/examples), as well as other vendor software required by the node implementation (e.g., controller or operator).
 The maintainer should be responsive to community contributions.
 In the event the maintainer of a particular node implementation is unresponsive a new maintainer may take over that implementation.